Food Price Increase Exacerbates Hunger

 To tackle poverty and hunger around the world, as well as the effects and consequences for people, food systems must be made sustainable and poverty-reducing, and disasters must be better prevented.
 There is a particular need for rapid action locally, such as building strategic reserves of food, ensuring the availability of adapted seeds, sustaining the promotion of innovative farming methods, advancing comprehensive risk management, or promoting measures to adapt to climate change.

-Welthungerhilfe's demands for the implementation of site-specific agriculture, which can prevent possible famines caused by the rise in food prices:
+WHH's demands for the implementation of sustainable and resilient agriculture, which can prevent possible famines caused by the rise in food prices:

 Short-term